Statistics for Corpus Linguists

 2 sc-mc 34 0.68

-Exercise 6 Assuming three randomly chosen observations from the cl.order dataset, describe the sample space \(S\) for the variable ORDER.
-What random variables could you define with domain \(S\)?
+Exercise 7 Assuming three randomly chosen observations from the cl.order dataset, describe the sample space \(S\) for the variable ORDER.
+Define at least two random variables with domain (= input space) \(S\), specifying for each what it counts or measures.

 References